datahappy1/go_fuzzymatch/README.md

 |apple Inc.|GMBH Apple Corp.|**0.7368421**|
 |aplle Inc.|GMBH Apple Corp.|**0.6315789**|

-### Combined mode:
+### combined mode:
-> Combined mode starts with simple mode and if no match above `0.85`, goes for a deepDive mode.
+> combined mode starts with simple mode and if no match above `0.85`, goes for a deepDive mode.

 ## how to run: